 A Personal Mobility Device refers to electric-powered, low to medium-speed (less than 40 km/h), personal means of transportation such as the Segway, electric bikes, scooters, skateboards, and more.
-Segways and other devices have drawn increasing public interest and stimulated market growth for such devices.
-As of 2016, the market size was around 60 thousand devices, but this is expected to grow to around 200 thousand devices by 2022.
-Despite increasing interest, however, as of 2019, only a third of survey respondents said they would be willing to use a PMD.
+Segways and other devices have drawn increasing public interest which has stimulated market growth for such devices.
+As of 2016, the market size was around 60 thousand devices, but it was estimated that it would grow to around 200 thousand devices by 2022.
+Despite increasing interest, however, only a third of survey respondents answered that they would be willing to use a PMD.

 This text provides general information.
 Statista assumes no